• Feb 25, 2025

 • Top Attractions within Hampi- Vittala Temple, Virupaksha Temple, Sasivekalu Ganesha Temple, Elephant Stables, Badavilinga, Mahanavami Dibba, and Queen's Bath.

-7. Victoria Memorial Hall, Karnataka
+7. Victoria Memorial Hall, Kolkata

 • Best time to visit- Months from October to March